 Use a mix made of one part water and three parts white vinegar and use a sponge to dab the cleaner on the stain.
 Repeat the process until you are satisfied with the result.

-If nothing works as good as you had hoped for, remember you can always get in touch with the trained carpet cleaners at On Time Steam Cleaners and schedule an appointment today.
+Need professional help with your carpet and rug stain removal?
+Get in touch with the trained carpet cleaners at On Time Steam Cleaners and schedule an appointment today.